mutablelogic/docker-action-runner/README.md

 At this point you would have your images in the registry ready for use.

 ## Running the runner

+You then have a choice of running directly with docker or using an orchestration tool like [Nomad](https://www.nomadproject.io/):

+### Docker

 You then need to create a runner action process, which will run the image and attach to GitHub Actions.
 Create a personal access token in GitHub [here](https://github.com/settings/tokens).
 The token should have `admin:org` permissions.
 The token should be set as an environment variable `ACCESS_TOKEN`.